Petruskirche

 Nearby Attractions

-2. Halle State Museum of Prehistory: Dive into the region’s ancient history with fascinating exhibits showcasing artifacts from various eras.
+2. Halle State Museum of Prehistory: Delve into the region’s prehistoric past with exhibits showcasing artifacts and archaeological findings.

 Insider Tips